 Shannon Des Roches Rosa is our senior editor and co-founder, and manages our social media and content.
 She writes about autism and parenting for Washington Post and Spectrum, among other outlets.
-She is the parent of three autistic and neurodivergent humans—all of whom are all now bigger than she is.
+She is the parent of three neurodivergent humans—all of whom are all now bigger than she is.

 Jennifer Byde Myers is a writer, editor, and parent of an autistic young adult.
 She has been writing since 2003 at www.jennyalice.com, chronicling her family’s journey from diagnosis to daily living with her son’s disabilities.
 She is also a founder and editor of Thinking Person’s Guide to Autism.
 Her writing has been featured in Family Circle Magazine, and at Salon.com, Care.com, and in several books including My Baby Rides the Short Bus, and Thinking Person’s Guide to Autism.
 Jennifer has been interviewed on KQED Forum, and has appeared on several BlogTalk radio programs.
 She is a Parenting.com Must-Read Mom, a Top 10 Autism blogger at The Stir and a regular contributor at Dandelion.
 She lives on the San Francisco peninsula with her supportive husband, two wily children, and their dogs.
 Follow her on Twitter at @jennyalice.